Why You Should Be Using Messenger to Skyrocket Your Business Growth

 Now you’re ready to explore your Facebook Business Page.
 Invite your family and friends to like the Page.
-Use your other channels, like website and Twitter, to promote it.
+Use your other channels, like the website and Twitter, to promote it.
 Add “follow us” logos.
 If you’re comfortable with it, you can ask your customers to review you on Facebook, too.

 Step 9: Enable Facebook Messenger for your Business

-Once your Facebook business page is ready, it’s time to enable Facebook messenger for your business page.
+Once your Facebook business page is ready, it’s time to enable Facebook Messenger for your business page.

 - From your Facebook business page, click on Settings